 Applicants should be working at consultant-level or in other senior roles (e.g., Agenda for Change Band 7 or above).
 In addition to working at a senior level, individuals should be holding specialized knowledge and will have demonstratable capacity for professional independence/leadership.
-Applicants must hold a PhD/MD or equivalent postgraduate qualification, for example ~3 years consolidated research time, where the applicant had been the intellectual drive behind a project and obtained strong outputs from their research experience.
+Applicants must hold a PhD/MD or equivalent, for example ~3 years consolidated research time, where the applicant had been the intellectual drive behind a project and obtained strong outputs from their research experience.

-There are no eligibility rules based on time since applicants obtained their PhD/MD etc, however within their current posts, applicants should not be undertaking any substantive research activity.
-Applicants will generally have no or very limited research funding.
-It is expected that most applicants will have less than one programmed activity2 (four hours per week) of research time within their current job plan (contracted duties).
-Applicants who have more than one research PA or have not had a significant break in research activity will need to articulate the added-value of the award, for example how this scheme will put them on a research trajectory they were not currently on and why this scheme is a more suitable option compared to other schemes they are eligible for.
+There are no eligibility rules based on time since applicants obtained their PhD/MD etc. However, applicants without a significant break in research activity will need to articulate the added value of the award, for example:

-1 https://www.nihr.ac.uk/documents/heenihr-ica-programme-eligible-professions-and-regulators/12204
+- how this scheme will put them on a research trajectory they were not currently on - why this scheme is a more suitable option compared to other schemes they are eligible for

-Applicants without a significant break in research activity are encouraged to investigate other existing schemes, for example: MRC's Clinician Scientist Fellowship or NIHR's Advanced Fellowship.
+Applicants without a significant break in research activity are encouraged to investigate other existing schemes, for example: MRC's Clinician Scientist Fellowship or NIHR's Advanced Fellowship